jegly/self-supporting-code/README.md

             "self_dissolution": "Temporary existence, permanent impact",
             "closed_loop": "No external dependencies, self-contained",
-            "symbiotic_integration": "Work with host, not against it", "distributed_memory": "State lives in the network, not individuals" }
+            "symbiotic_integration": "Work with host, not against it", "distributed_memory": "State lives in the network, not individuals", "minimal_footprint": "Inspired by JCVI-syn3A: retain only what is essential" }

     @staticmethod